 Some of these fairs are not professional.
 Sometimes there is no ice or people smoke or people spit on the floor near my booth.
 At one fair in Hebei, I really felt sick after three days because the smoke was so thick.
 But I can find distributors.
 I sometimes send my team and they still make the connections.

 Baijiu 1: Erguotou is a much-loved baijiu style in Beijing and Yidanliang an inexpensive option.
-Says Ponty: “Marinated fruit.
+Ponty’s evaluation: “Marinated fruit.
 It’s very sweet and a bit sour.
 It’s like a tart candy in France called Arlequin.”

 Online Sales, Offline Ganbei

 Boyce: How do smaller cities like Heihe compare to so-called tier-one places like Beijing, Shanghai and Shenzhen, especially as online retail makes wine more accessible?

 Ponty: We are mostly in smaller cities and in traditional channels.
 Online retail has not really changed things so much for us.
 Some of our clients see a threat from the prices, but a lot of people like buying from someone they know, and our clients get customers through introductions from other customers.

 How about your own experience, with the WeChat store you launched?

 Our online store is more of an experiment.
 Why did we do it?
 Because we were only wholesale and I got a bit frustrated with our distributors late last year.
 I feel the market is changing and they are not responding.

 [For distributors] it’s not just about relationships any more, about a few key companies where you know the purchasing guy and there is no discussion of prices.
 Those companies are more careful now.
 You have to sell to normal consumers, and they want to know about the wine and why it’s good.
 You have to sell the wine, not just make friends.